TrustPoint-Project/trustpoint/docs/source/test_plan/approach_strategy.rst

 to create behavior-driven development (BDD) test scenarios.
 This approach will allow us to define tests in plain language that are easy to understand for both technical and non-technical stakeholders.
-The scenarios will focus on validating the interactions between TrustPoint components, ensuring that they function cohesively as a system.
+The scenarios will focus on validating the interactions between Trustpoint components, ensuring that they function cohesively as a system.

 ^^^^^^^^^^^^^^^^^^